charliebidgood/CytView/README.md

 <img src="static/logo.png" />

-## CytView is a python library which has been developed to handle high-throughout single cell imaging datasets generated from software such as CellProfiler.
+## CytView is a python library which has been developed to handle high-throughput single cell imaging datasets generated from software such as CellProfiler.

 <br><br>